EloiStree/2026_05_11_workshop_hello_godot_xr/week_1/day_11/1_before_noon/ReadMe.md

 Il faut un à trois jours, selon votre niveau, pour faire la vidéo.

 On a aujourd’hui et demain.

----

-### What I fixed (so you don’t repeat the crimes):

-* Added missing accents: *à, après-midi, aujourd’hui*
-* Fixed spacing around punctuation (French loves its spaces more than you did)
-* Added commas where the sentence was gasping for air
-* Slight phrasing tweaks to avoid sounding like a robot that just discovered verbs

-It’s now readable without making a French teacher lose faith in humanity.

 [<img width="1060" height="175" alt="image" src="https://github.com/user-attachments/assets/513b998b-e510-47ec-aa87-2a24bc35bb84" />](https://www.youtube.com/watch?v=LOhfqjmasi0&t=1s)